vlopezvilla/teribyte-mars-rover/README.md

-# Water Analysis on Mars (W.A.M)
+# TeriByte Rover a.k.a Teri
-W.A.M.
-(Water Analysis on Mars) is a hybrid-mode rover that can be remotely controlled or operate autonomously with obstacle avoidance.
+Teribyte is a hybrid-mode rover that can be remotely controlled or operate autonomously with obstacle avoidance.
 It conducts water quality analysis to evaluate purity and assess the potential for vegetation/life on Martian terrain.

 #### Project Overview
 - Navigate autonomously